Visit Vulcano, Sicily: Mud baths, Great Crater, travel guide

 How do I get to Vulcano?

-To reach Vulcano from Sicily, the first stop is Milazzo (or Messine).
-If you arrive by train, Milazzo railway station is a 45 minute walk from the port and the ferry building.
+To reach Vulcano from Sicily, the first stop is Milazzo (or Messina).
+From Milazzo railway station, the port and ferry building are a 45-minute walk away.
 There is a regular hourly bus service between the station and the port.
 You can also book your tickets in advance on the Liberty Lines website.
 The crossing takes approximately 45 minutes (by hydrofoil).

 How do you get around the island?

 The island is small enough to do everything on foot.
 The distances are not too great to get from one end of the island to the other.
-There is only a small climb to the Great Crater (volcano).
-It’s one of the few hikes on the island.
+There is only a small climb to the Gran Cratere (Great Crater).
+This is the island’s must-do hike.

 A charming island

-I also smelled sulphur, a little bitter but bearable.
-The port exuded an air of cleanliness, comfort and serene beauty that went straight to my heart.
+I also smelled sulphur, which was slightly bitter but bearable.
+The port exuded an air of cleanliness, comfort, and serene beauty that appealed to me immediately.

-Beautiful cobbled road leading to the mud baths.
-You need to zoom in on the image to see the cobbles.
+Beautiful paved road leading to the mud baths.
+You have to zoom in on the image to see the cobblestones

 Vulcano, mud baths